rickymoorhouse/track-school-guidance/actions-for-education-and-childcare-settings-to-prepare-for-wider-opening-from-1-june-2020.md

 settings will need to consider.
 The following list of issues are the ones we have identified as the top priorities.
 We recognise that each setting and community is different, and that leaders will need to make their own judgements on the most important issues for them.
-Further guidance on these, and other important areas, will be developed with the sector in the coming days and weeks.
+We have published further advice for early years, primary schools, secondary schools and further education settings to help them prepare.

 Key issues
 ----------